felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/og-shelf.jpeg" position="center" caption="My collection proudly displayed in my first apartment" >}}

 When I was 16, if I had seen that picture online, I would have dreamed to live in that bedroom.
-True story, I used to watch [James Rolfe's Game Room Tours](https://www.youtube.com/watch?v=b3gO1V-z7A4) and drool.
+True story, I used to watch [James Rolfe\'s Game Room Tours](https://www.youtube.com/watch?v=b3gO1V-z7A4) and drool.

 However, life sure has its ways.
 Now that I have experienced the reality of owning all of that stuff, I want to share the story of how I realized my collection was bringing me more pain than joy, and how I managed to